T-Kalv/T-Kalv.github.io/_pages/about.md

   - /about.html
 ---

-👨🏾‍💻 I'm currently an undergraduate CS + AI Student at UOL and aspiring Researcher/SWE.
+👨🏾‍💻 I'm currently an undergraduate CS + AI Student and aspiring Researcher/SWE.

 🔬 My research interests are in ML/DL, Quant, Space Technology & Robotics